-Three ways to build your first TBL module.
+Three ways to build your TBL teaching.

 Start with a single 90-minute session, commit to a focused 30-day sprint, or partner across the academic year.
 Every path produces deployable, Canvas-ready Team-Based Learning artifacts you keep and reuse.